 Your basement has the potential to be transformed into a cozy space for you and your family members to use.
-This guide includes steps to finish the basement and will provide you with the steps and any concerns you may have, to help you tackle your new project: basement finishing.
+This guide includes steps to finish the basement and will provide you with the details and discuss concerns you may have, to help you tackle your new project: basement finishing.
 Converting your basement space will not only add value to your home but also have it become a popular hangout spot.
 Join the newest trend and let us help you transform your space.
 The guide below will be the steps you need to follow to complete your dream basement.

 What to Do Before You Start Renovating Your Basement (permits, Inspect Etc..)

 Two questions often asked is: how to finish a basement and how to finish a basement yourself?
 We will help you!
-Before you begin, design your layout that you would want to implement.
+Before you begin, design the layout that you would want to implement.
 Where will your furniture go?
 Where will the kitchen go?
 Any rooms?
 What is the flow and movement of the basement going to be like?
 This will allow you to visualize your space and keep you on track for when you begin.
 The steps to finish a basement are:

 Step 1: Clean

 Basements tend to be the spot everyone keeps their storage.
 The things you don’t want upstairs find a space in the basement and cause clutter.
 Clean it all up!
 Dispose of any trash, old appliances, find new spaces for the other boxes and items.
 Call your friends for help, hold a garage sale or even hire professionals to do it for you.
 This step will assist in finishing a basement.